This article started it’s life as a “30 things in 30 years” post.

 - I turned 31

-So instead this is a running list of “everything I know”; fundamental lessons that have proven true for me.
+So instead this is a running list of “everything I know”; important life lessons that have proven true for me.
 I’ve written it specifically for growth minded people that would prefer to learn from my mistakes then stumble through years of barriers on their own.
 As my friend Carolynn put it, “I wish I’d gotten this when I turned 21.
 Would have saved me some headaches later.”

 I’ve categorized the items for easier reading and I ruthlessly cut out fluff.
 I recommend you read this article carefully, like you would read a book.